scrabbletank/farhome-rules/rulesdoc.md

 ##### Resilience

 When making death saving throws you may reroll the die, taking the new result.
-If you pass 3 rounds in a row without failing a death save you become stablized.
+If you pass 3 rounds in a row without failing a death save you become stabilized.

 ___
 #### Twili (Night Goblin)